VVD Hilversum. We make it work!

-International residents who have the nationality of an EU memberstate, or have lived in the Netherlands more than 5 years, are eligible to vote.
-If you have questions, please don’t hesitate to contact us at firstname.lastname@example.org.
+International residents who have the nationality of an EU memberstate, or have lived in the Netherlands for more than 5 years, are eligible to vote.
+If you have any questions, please don’t hesitate to contact us at firstname.lastname@example.org.

 Who we are